EU plans to have vaccine certificates ready by summer | DW | 17.03.2021

-EU chief Ursula von der Leyen has announced the setting up vaccination certificates amid concerns over slow vaccine rollout and shortages.
+EU chief Ursula von der Leyen has announced the 'vaccine passports' amid concerns over a slow vaccine rollout and shortages.
+She also says the EU could stop vaccine exports if other countries do the same.

 The certificate will allow vaccinated people in one EU member state to be recognized as immunized in another